-- Release of the RFQ for the procurement of legal services to support the acquisition of the water rights permits and approvals needed to support the Sites Project. - Selection panel consisting of the Executive Director and the Reservoir Committee and Authority Board Coordinating Committees, with room for volunteers.

-- Selection criteria and process. - List of firms invited to propose for the water rights legal services.
+- Release of the RFQs for the procurement of legal services to support the acquisition of the water rights permits and approvals needed to support the Sites Project. - Selection panel consisting of the Executive Director, the Environmental and Permitting and Planning Manager and the Chairs from the Reservoir Committee and Authority Board. - Selection criteria and process. - List of firms invited to propose for the water right legal services.